Frizbeeco/Frizbee/documentation.md

     ?>

-On the same page, you can use PHP similar to the following:
+On the same page, you can use HTML similar to the following:

     <form method="post">